trietngh/media-files-organizer/readme.md

 ## DESCRIPTION
 **Media-Files-Organizer** is a Python program to **organize a various media file types** by renaming files based on **capture date/creation date** found in file's metadata.

-Image metadata is extracting by using [PIL](https://github.com/python-pillow/Pillow) librairy.
+Image metadata is extracting by using [PIL](https://github.com/python-pillow/Pillow) (10.0.0) librairy.

-Video metadata is extracting by using [Hachoir](https://hachoir.readthedocs.io/en/latest/) librairy.
+Video metadata is extracting by using [Hachoir](https://hachoir.readthedocs.io/en/latest/) (3.2.0) librairy.

+See INSTALL GUIDE for required dependencies to run this code.
 All contributions to this project is welcome.

 ## CAUTION